 - You can use Google Analytics tracking (important)

 Feeling intimidated about WordPress?
 Don’t worry.
-Because it’s the industry standard, and has been for years, there are TONS of useful tutorials online that will teach you anything you need to know.
+Because it’s the industry standard when it comes to blogging platforms, and has been for years, there are TONS of useful tutorials online that will teach you about anything you need.

-Here are a few of my favorite WordPress training resources:
+Here is my favorite free WordPress training resources:

-Your new WordPress blog comes with a couple standard “themes”, or designs for your site.
-While this is ok for playing around in the beginning, if you want to take this seriously and eventually make money with your travel blog, you’ll want to buy a professional design.
+Your new WordPress blog comes with a couple of standard “themes”, or designs for your site.
+While this is ok for playing around in the beginning, if you want to take this seriously and eventually make money with your travel blog, you should buy a premium design.

 Here’s my recommended list of plugins to install with your travel blog.